anastl/introductoryProgramAiront/studyMaterials/studyMaterial.md

 </details>

 ## Validation
+Before submitting data to the server, it is important to ensure all required form controls are filled out, in the correct format.
+This is called client-side form validation, and helps ensure data submitted matches the requirements set forth in the various form controls.
+Client-side validation is an initial check and an important feature of good user experience; by catching invalid data on the client-side, the user can fix it straight away.
+If it gets to the server and is then rejected, a noticeable delay is caused by a round trip to the server and then back to the client-side to tell the user to fix their data.
+This is called form validation.
+When you enter data, the browser and/or the web server will check to see that the data is in the correct format and within the constraints set by the application.
+Validation done in the browser is called client-side validation, while validation done on the server is called server-side validation.
+Never trust data passed to your server from the client.
+Even if your form is validating correctly and preventing malformed input on the client-side, a malicious user can still alter the network request.
+There are 3 main reasons to validate data:
+* We want to get the right data, in the right format.
+Our applications won't work properly if our users' data is stored in the wrong format, is incorrect, or is omitted altogether.
+* We want to protect our users' data.
+Forcing our users to enter secure passwords makes it easier to protect their account information.
+* We want to protect ourselves.
+There are many ways that malicious users can misuse unprotected forms to damage the application.
 ## (MFA) Multi-Factor Authentication
 Multi-factor Authentication (MFA) is an authentication method that requires the user to provide two or more verification factors to gain access to a resource such as an application, online account, or a VPN.
 MFA is a core component of a strong identity and access management (IAM) policy.
 Rather than just asking for a username and password, MFA requires one or more additional verification factors, which decreases the likelihood of a successful cyber attack.
 ### MFA vs Two-Factor Authentication